AmadeusITGroup/Trax/docs/api.md

 }
 ```

+Note: **@ref.depth can only be used on Arrays and Dictionaries** - in other word, it will not work on normal trax object properties.

 ### @computed

 Properties expressed through getters that only depend on their trax object can be flagged with the **@computed** decorator to have their content *[memoized][memoization]* :